 Image: GFF Representative Tharaka Munidasa (right) and GFF India Manager Saom Namchu (left) at the entrance to SANASA Campus in Kegalle

-In early 2019 GFF visited Sri Lanka with GFF Representative Tharaka Munidasa to facilitate a partnership with local NGO, SANASA, and establish a new location for the HELPS programme.
+GFF began our work in Sri Lanka in 2019 with GFF Representative Tharaka Munidasa helping to facilitate a partnership with local NGO, SANASA and, thereby, establishing a new location for the HELPS program.

-SANASA is a large NGO with a high standing in the community and a tremendous reach and expertise.
-They follow a cooperative philosophy and one of their main goals is to uplift communities in a way that encourages local empowerment and local ownership.
+SANASA is a large NGO with a high standing in the community with a tremendous reach and vast expertise.
+They follow a cooperative philosophy and one of their main goals is to uplift communities in a way that encourages local empowerment and ownership.
 It’s SANASA Campus is a community-based, non-profit co-operative sector university.
 GFF HELPS will be working closely with this campus.

-Some of the broader needs identified in these communities are economic empowerment, health services and education programmes.
-Specifically, there is a need to develop more income generation opportunities in local villages to retain skilled youth who opt to leave the community in search of better opportunities, causing a skill drain in the area.
-There are also not many educational opportunities, particularly for learning English, IT and business.
+Some of the broader needs identified in these communities are economic empowerment, health services and education programs.
+More specifically, there is a need to develop more income generation opportunities in local villages to retain skilled youth who opt to leave the community in search of better opportunities, causing a skill drain in the area.
+There are also not many educational opportunities, particularly for learning English, IT and business skills.

-- An IT skills development programme for students and the local community
+- An IT skills development program for students and the local community.

 - Village projects including digital learning, environmental awareness and recycling, heath workshops, first aid training and educational workshops.

 - Opening the a new IT Department at the SANASA campus, sponsored by GFF.

 If you would like to join this program, we currently have a vacancy.
 Please see our vacancy advert.